Women's health: Goals and challenges

 Research is a priority in terms of improving women's health.
 Research needs include diseases unique to women, more serious in women and those that differ in risk factors between women and men.
-The balance of gender in research studies needs to be balanced appropriately to allow analysis that will detect interactions between gender and other factors.
-Gronowski and Schindler suggest that scientific journals make documentation of gender a requirement when reporting the results of animal studies, and that funding agencies require justification from investigators for any gender inequity in their grant proposals, giving preference to those that are inclusive.
+The balance of sex and/or gender in research studies needs to be balanced appropriately to allow analysis that will detect interactions between sex and/or gender and other factors.
+Gronowski and Schindler suggest that scientific journals make documentation of sex a requirement when reporting the results of animal studies, and that funding agencies require justification from investigators for any sex inequity in their grant proposals, giving preference to those that are inclusive.
 They also suggest it is the role of health organisations to encourage women to enroll in clinical research.
 However, there has been progress in terms of large scale studies such as the WHI, and in 2006 the Society for Women's Health Research founded the Organization for the Study of Sex Differences and the journal Biology of Sex Differences to further the study of sex differences.

 Research findings can take some time before becoming routinely implemented into clinical practice.
 Clinical medicine needs to incorporate the information already available from research studies as to the different ways in which diseases affect women and men.
 Many "normal" laboratory values have not been properly established for the female population separately, and similarly the "normal" criteria for growth and development.
-Drug dosing needs to take gender differences in drug metabolism into account.
+Drug dosing needs to take sex differences in drug metabolism into account.